Why apply to Entrepreneurs First?

 3. One founder was hesitant at first but a significant client interest in their product became a compelling reason to commit to the partnership.

-4. Some founders found a co-founder outside the program and Entrepreneur First was supportive even in this edge-case.
+4. Some founders found a co-founder outside the program and Entrepreneurs First was supportive even in this edge-case.

-5. Entrepreneur First facilitated their partnership formation and business idea development for founders who discovered co-founders through LinkedIn outreach.
+5. Entrepreneurs First facilitated their partnership formation and business idea development for founders who discovered co-founders through LinkedIn outreach.

-6. Entrepreneur First emphasized complementary skill sets in their co-founder matching
+6. Entrepreneurs First emphasized complementary skill sets in their co-founder matching

 7. If a co-founder relationship didn’t quite make it through the accelerator’s program, founders had a chance to re-match with new business partners.

-Biggest benefits of Entrepreneur First besides just the money?
+Biggest benefits of Entrepreneurs First besides just the money?

 Editor's Note:

-Here’s what founders had to say about Entrepreneur First’s benefits beyond the money…
+Here’s what founders had to say about Entrepreneurs First’s benefits beyond the money…

 1. The accelerator provided a robust network and a structured environment to tackle challenges.